hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 To make the workshop compliant to our platform, Matt just needs to provide a final file that contains a set of metadata that will be used  for the workshop's integration into the infrastructure. this file is called **wod.yml**.

-One could create these entries manually or leverage a simple wod.yml file containing them and that can be later parsed in order to feed the database with the relevant info.
+Matt could leverage a simple **wod.yml** file containing them and that can be later parsed in order to feed the database with the relevant info.
 Quite handy, no?

 Here is an example of such a file: